Hey there! These maps like to spread out! Head over to a larger screen to check them out.

 Disability is not a monolithic category.
 The American Community Survey, the source for our disconnected youth calculations, asks six questions about difficulties a person may have with physical or mental activities.
 If the answer to any one of the six following questions is yes, the person is categorized as having a disability:

 Each respondent with a disability could report anywhere between one and six of these types of difficulties.
 Disconnected youth with disabilities are twice as likely to have three or more types of difficulties, greatly compounding their challenges.
-A striking finding is that the share of all young people with at least one disability increased sharply between 2019 and 2021.
-In 2019, 6.7 percent of young adults ages 16–24 had a disability; in 2021, 7.8 percent of young adults did: 3,045,000 young adults.
-This increase was driven by cognitive disability, and the cognitive disability rate for young adults in this age group increased far faster than for other age groups (see page 14 of Ensuring an Equitable Recovery).
-Due to the increased share of disability in young adults, an additional 457,000 young adults are disabled in 2021 (more than accounted for by population change alone.
-Covid-19 or Covid-associated mental health challenges are the likely culprits.
-The Centers for Disease Control and Prevention estimates that roughly one in five American adults who had Covid-19 continued to suffer its effects in the form of long Covid, in which Covid-19 symptoms like intense fatigue and brain fog continue for more than three months.
+A striking finding is that the share of all young people with at least one disability increased sharply between 2019 and 2022.
+In 2019, 6.7 percent of young adults ages 16–24 had a disability; in 2022, 8.6 percent of young adults did: 3,414,800 young adults.

 Disconnected Youth